suvoooo/Machine_Learning/README.md

 081018: bank.csv, data set of portuguese company selling products to random customer over a phone call.
 Detailed description are available here http://archive.ics.uci.edu/ml/datasets/Bank+Marketing
 161018: gender_purchase.csv, data-set of two columns describing customers buying a product depending on gender.
 111118: winequality-red.csv, red wine data set, where the output is the quality column which ranges from 0 to 10.
 This output is unbalanced as most of them are normal.
-So be careful!!
+So be careful!!\
+121118: pipelineWine.py, this program contains a simple example of applying pipeline and gridsearchCV together using the red wine data.